These pages are protected by

 and plainly seen in terminal buds and root tips.

 1836 Marc Dax (1770 - Montpellier 1837)

 left hemisphere damage effects on speech.

 1836 The famed bloodletter François Joseph Victor

-Broussais (Saint-Malo 1772 - Paris
+Broussais (Saint-Malo 1772 - Paris 1839) presents a

 of Paris.
 Broussais promoted the theory that all

 diseases result from inflammation caused by an excessive

 1836 Charles Giles Bridle Daubeny (1795-